 This site and the processes captured here are intended for both our Research community as well as our Administrative/Operations functions.

-What is TRA or TRAC?
+What is TRAC?

 Largely, the TRA process is concerned with examining a proposed solution being introduced into the Western University technological environment.
 This introduction of an initiative might include a platform for an operational group, a digital service for a department, or a suite of tools for a particular researcher.
 TRAC is the committee that oversees this process.
-These processes will largely use TRAC as the a catchall term.
+These processes will largely use TRAC as a catchall term.

 The TRAC should be considered as a resource for our community to better understand any (potential) risks associated with a technical solution.
 Due to the diverse nature of the TRA membership (Legal, Privacy Office, WTS, CISO, Procurement, Financial Services, Research Services, and Internal Audit), the various expertise represented can give you a better picture of your proposed solution.

 How Do You Submit a Project for Review?

 Along the left menu system, you will see two links: TRAC Submission Form and Vendor Information Form.
 In most cases, the TRAC Submission Form will be all you need to submit (it contains all of the information required by the various members of TRAC.
 However, sometimes the solution is complicated and it is best if the vendor can fill out and send to you the Vendor Information Form as a PDF document, which you can attach with your own submission.

 Please note that the TRAC Submission Form is an internal form that you will need to log into using your Western credentials.
 The Vendor Information Form is available to external groups.